On this page

 In simple terms, Atlas Device Sync's conflict resolution comes down to last write wins.
 Atlas Device Sync also uses more sophisticated techniques like operational transform to handle, for example, insertions into lists.

 To sync data across devices, you enable Atlas Device Sync for your App and then use the sync-related methods and properties in the SDKs.

 If you prefer to learn by example, check out the App Services tutorial, which describes how to build a synced Task Tracker application with clients for common platforms that App Services supports.

 - If you don't already have one, sign up for a free MongoDB Atlas account.

 - Ensure that you have a MongoDB Atlas cluster that runs MongoDB version 4.4 or later.
 You can use a free shared M0 cluster to explore and develop your app.
 We recommend that you use a dedicated tier cluster (M10 and above) for production applications.
-You cannot use sync with a serverless instance or data lake.
+You cannot use sync with a serverless instance or Federated database instance.

 - If you don't already have one, create a new App linked to your Atlas cluster.